 The Universality Hypothesis

-In What is Interpretability?, we encountered three foundational claims from Olah et al.: features are the fundamental unit of neural network computation, features are connected into circuits, and -- the boldest claim -- analogous features and circuits form across different models trained on different data.
-This third claim is the universality hypothesis.
+In What Is Mechanistic Interpretability?, we encountered three foundational claims from Olah et al.: features are the fundamental unit of neural network computation, features connect into circuits, and analogous features and circuits form across models trained on different data.
+The third claim is the universality hypothesis.

 Representation Similarity Metrics